arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ***The Arduino Cloud Free Plan allows a maximum online space to store your sketches and libraries of 100 MB and a maximum of 25 code compilations per day by default.
 The Arduino Cloud School Plan allows unlimited online storage space and unlimited code compilations for your sketches.***

-You can check how many times you've left to verify and upload your program from the [Cloud home](https://cloud.arduino.cc/home/), on the `Feature Usage` menu on the left bottom corner.
+You can check how many times you have left to verify and upload your program from the [Cloud home](https://cloud.arduino.cc/home/), on the `Feature Usage` menu on the left bottom corner.

 ![feature usage menu](assets/features-usage.png "Feature Usage Menu")